The Recipe Box

 The Recipe Has Been Waiting Long Enough

-The best unique Christmas gift ideas are not invented for the occasion.
+The best Christmas gifts are not invented for the occasion.
 They recognize something that was already there.

 The recipe already existed.
 The handwriting already carried a life in it.
 The tradition was already the center of the holiday, year after year, in a way that no one had ever quite gotten around to marking permanently.

-A personalized family recipe Christmas gift is that act of recognition, made into an object that hangs on the wall for the next thirty years of Christmases.
-For meaningful Christmas gifts for mom, for a sibling, for anyone whose kitchen is where the holiday actually lives, there is nothing that says it more clearly.
+A framed family recipe is that act of recognition, made into an object that hangs on the wall for the next thirty years of Christmases.
+For a mom, a sibling, anyone whose kitchen is where the holiday actually lives, there is nothing that says it more clearly.

 Order early.
 The recipe has been waiting long enough.